Thanks to EVERYONE who joined us at our 4th Annual Bring an Item – Fill a Bag Event, it was a great success!

 Our goal is to bring awareness as well as provide basic needs to these women.
 What many do not know is that homeless women are not just victims of poor decisions but often times are victims of unforeseen circumstances.
 Many have been traumatized, victimized and suffer from untreated mental illness and substance abuse.
 There are resource cards in every Bag to let them know, there is another way.
 And that they can have Hope because, if Jasmine can make it off the streets and find a New Life – So can they.

 As the saying goes..
 “Many hands make light work.”
 This is true because of the generosity within the community, schools, churches and other groups – As they have donated and filled over 4,000 bags!

 Meet our Team:

-Anita has been in recovery from drug addiction and sexual brokenness for 5.5 years.
+Anita has been in recovery from drug addiction and sexual brokenness for 6 years.
 She is passionate about helping women who are currently struggling with similar issues.
 She is very familiar with the shame that comes with leaving that life behind, but she has found freedom in the risen Christ and loves to share that hope with the women she walks alongside.
-In her professional career, Anita is a Certified Drug Addiction Recovery Coach.
-She also works as a Ministry Coordinator and Mentor for Bags of Hope Ministries.
-She is available to come speak at your church event to share her own testimony or about trafficking and Bags of Hope.
+In her professional career, Anita is a Certified Addictions Recovery Coach.
+She works with both men and women that are in substance abuse treatment through Bridgewell in Lynn, MA , she also works for PAARI/Americorp as a Recovery Coach along side the East Boston Police Department. and finally she is the Ministry Coordinator and Mentor for Bags of Hope Ministries.

 If you would like to donate items, host a BOH event or have Anita come speak at your event, You can reach her at – email@example.com